Chain O’Lakes State Park

 - All hunting is with bow or crossbow.

-- Hunting license will be held at the check station while you hunt.
-A back patch will be issues and must be worn while hunting.
+- A back patch will be issued and must be worn while hunting.

 - Hunting restricted to West of the Fox River (see map).